miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 ### The Matrix Moment

-So these prompts, like the one at https://mikelev.in/api/ can be jammed in all at once&#151;the hot prompt injection, with a seemingly super-human, but admittedly temporary download, like Neo from The Matrix suddenly knowing Kung Fu.
+So these prompts, like the one at https://mikelev.in/api/ can be jammed in all at once—the hot prompt injection, with a seemingly super-human, but admittedly temporary download, like Neo from The Matrix suddenly knowing Kung Fu.
 And like Morpheus you deliver the line: "Show me" and it does!
 It codes the impossible (for me), taking into account 2 or 3 interactions that eluded me.